-In this Section we provide the proofs of the main results, Theorems \ref{th:main_gh} and \ref{th:main_m} and Corollary \ref{prop:spatias_application}.
+In this Section, we provide the proofs of the main results, Theorems \ref{th:main_gh} and \ref{th:main_m} and Corollary \ref{prop:spatias_application}.
 Least square estimators try to minimize the $\mathbb L_2$ risk.
-Since the true distribution of the data are unknown, the theoretical $\mathbb L_2$ risk is estimated through empirical $\mathbb L_2$ risk.
-In order to produce consistent estimators, first we choose an class of function $\mathcal F_n$ and then select the function belonging to that class of function, which minimizes the empirical risk.
-This class is often data driven and increases as the sample size increases (method of sieves, \cite{grenander1981abstract}).
+Since the true distribution of the data is unknown, the theoretical $\mathbb L_2$ risk is estimated through empirical $\mathbb L_2$ risk.
+In order to produce consistent estimators, first we choose a class of function $\mathcal F_n$ and then select the function belonging to that class of function, which minimizes the empirical risk.
+This class is often data-driven and increases as the sample size increases (method of sieves, \cite{grenander1981abstract}).
 In this estimation process, two kinds of errors contribute to the $\mathbb L_2$ risk:

-\begin{enumerate} \item \textbf{Approximation error}: This measures how well the best estimator from the selected class of functions ($\mathcal F_n$) approximates the true function $m(\cdot)$. \item \textbf{Estimation error}: This measures the distance of proposed estimator from the best estimator in $\mathcal F_n$.
+\begin{enumerate} \item \textbf{Approximation error}: This measures how well the best estimator from the selected class of functions ($\mathcal F_n$) approximates the true function $m(\cdot)$. \item \textbf{Estimation error}: This measures the distance of the proposed estimator from the best estimator in $\mathcal F_n$.
 This is usually controlled by controlling the maximum deviation of the empirical $\mathbb L_2$ risk from the theoretical $\mathbb L_2$ risk for $\mathcal F_n$. \end{enumerate}

 In order to ensure consistency, we need to control both kinds of error and ensure both vanish asymptotically, as sample size increases.
 This requires a careful choice of $\mathcal F_n$, as there is a tradeoff between these two types of errors.
 For a large $\mathcal F_n$, the Approximation error will be very small (as there it may very well contain $m(\cdot)$ or a nearby member), but might not uniformly control the Estimation error, as there are too many members in $\mathcal F_n$.
-Whereas, for a small $\mathcal F_n$, though its easy to control the Estimation error, the class of function might be too small to control the approximation error.
+Whereas, for a small $\mathcal F_n$, though it is easy to control the Estimation error, the class of function might be too small to control the approximation error.